MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_11_resolve_github_issues.md

 ## Exercise scenario

 You're a software developer working for a consulting firm.
-Your clients need help with resolving issues logged against a GitHub project.
-Your goal is to use the issues as guidance when updating the code project using GitHub Copilot in Visual Studio Code.
-You need to ensure that all of the issues are addressed and closed.
+Your clients need help with resolving issues in their GitHub repositories.
+You need to ensure that all issues are addressed and closed.
+You use Visual Studio Code and GitHub Copilot as your development environment.
 You're assigned to the following app:

-- ContosoShopEasy: A realistic e-commerce application with multiple security vulnerabilities that have been logged as GitHub issues.
-The application demonstrates common security issues found in real-world applications while maintaining a functional e-commerce workflow.
+- ContosoShopEasy: ContosoShopEasy is an e-commerce application that contains multiple security vulnerabilities.
+The vulnerabilities represent common security issues found in real-world applications.

 This exercise includes the following tasks: